Layapanda/Projet_NP/doc/Maintener/README.md

 # NP Maintener

-We you are a maintener of the system, you are going to perform several tests of the system to make sure it is working properly.
+You are a maintener of the system, you are going to perform several tests of the system to make sure it is working properly.

 The goals are the following: